adriangb/di/docs/wiring.md

 If you are writing and injecting your own classes, you also have the option of putting the dependency injection metadata into the class itself, via the `__di_dependency__(cls) -> Marker` protocol.
 This obviously doesn't work if you are injecting a 3rd party class you are importing (unless you subclass it).

-The main advantage of this method is that the consumers of this class (wich may be your own codebase) don't have to apply markers everywhere or worry about inconsistent scopes (see [scopes]).
+The main advantage of this method is that the consumers of this class (which may be your own codebase) don't have to apply markers everywhere or worry about inconsistent scopes (see [scopes]).

 For example, we can tell `di` constructing a class asynchronously`: